top of page

 Director

 Anthony brings great passion into everything he does.
 Born in Brooklyn and transplanted to Huntington, Anthony is part of a multigenerational line of entrepreneurs and creative minds.
-Working under his father’s watchful eye at the family owned NYC based construction supply business, Anthony learned quickly about business management and development.
+Working under his father’s watchful eye at the family-owned, NYC-based construction supply business, Anthony learned quickly about business management and development.

 Melissa Marius-Burke